 1. Warren Hastings (1772-1785)

-- Power of jurisdiction divided between Governor-general and the supreme court of Calcutta under Act of 1781.
+- The power of jurisdiction was divided between the Governor-general and the supreme court of Calcutta under the Act of 1781.

 - The first Indian newspaper “Bengal Gazette” was published in 1980.

 - The Supreme court of Judicature at Fort William in 1774 was established.

 - Foundation of Asiatic Society of Bengal in 1784.

 Wars during his ruling time